Kuno Lorenz: Dialogical constructivism

 Not only logic, but the whole of philosophy is given a dialogical treatment by Lorenz.
 Only in the mirror of a relative Other is it possible to reflect upon oneself.
 Lorenz developed a dialogical constructivism from the focus on the dialogical principle (Martin Buber) and the process of language games of the later Ludwig Wittgenstein.
-In addition, the pragmatism of Charles Sanders Peirce and the historicism of Wilhelm Dilthey are complementary juxtaposed.
+In addition, the pragmatism of Charles Sanders Peirce and the historicism of Wilhelm Dilthey are complementarily juxtaposed.